 As economy recovers, ‘unlikely landlords’ may be looking to donate rental property to charity

-Despite the attractive tax breaks, taxpayers and their advisors should understand three common scenarios that can reduce or negate any benefit
+Despite the attractive tax breaks, taxpayers and their advisors should understand three common scenarios that can reduce or negate any benefit from donating rental property

 Editor’s note: Under the 2017 Tax Cut and Jobs Act, the exemption to the “contemporaneous written acknowledgment” statement for donations of more than $250 is repealed.
 This applies to contributions beginning in tax years starting after December 31st, 2016.